borason/performer/doc/manual/UserManual.md

 <h4>Latching Mutes/Solos</h4>

 To perform multiple actions at the same time, hold `F1` while executing mute, unmute or solo actions.
-All actions are scheduled and executed at the same time when `F1` is let go.
+All actions are scheduled and executed together when `F1` is let go.
 While `F1` is hold and some actions have been scheduled, you can press `F5` to cancel them.

+> Note: When using the temporary mode of the performer page by holding `PERF`, you can let go of `PERF` while holding `F1` and keep the page open.

 <h4>Synced Mutes/Solos</h4>

 To execute actions on a musical beat, hold `F2` while executing mute, unmute or solo actions.
 A progress bar will appear at the top of the page, indicating the time until the actions are executed.
 Again, while holding `F2` you can press `F5` to cancel any scheduled action.

+> Note: When using the temporary mode of the performer page by holding `PERF`, you can let go of `PERF` while holding `F2` and keep the page open.

 > Note: Synced actions are triggered on the beginning of a musical measure, configured on the [Project](#pages-project) page using the _Sync Measure_ parameter.